juxor/afaq/markdown/secH5.md

 opposition as being non-Marxists).
 Stalin argued along similar lines to Lenin:

-> _"the question now is: who works out, who is able to work out this socialist consciousness (i.e. scientific socialism)?
-Kautsky says, and I repeat his idea, that the masses of proletarians, as long as they remain proletarians, have neither the time nor the opportunity to work out socialist consciousness . . .
-The vehicles of science are the intellectuals . . . who have both the time and opportunity to put themselves in the van of science and workout socialist consciousness.
-Clearly, socialist consciousness is worked out by a few Social-Democratic intellectuals who posses the time and opportunity to do so."_ [**Collected Works**, vol. 1, p.
+> _"the question now is: who works out, who is able to work out this socialist
+> consciousness (i.e. scientific socialism)?
+Kautsky says, and I repeat his
+> idea, that the masses of proletarians, as long as they remain proletarians,
+> have neither the time nor the opportunity to work out socialist
+> consciousness . . .
+The vehicles of science are the intellectuals . . . who
+> have both the time and opportunity to put themselves in the van of science
+> and workout socialist consciousness.
+Clearly, socialist consciousness is
+> worked out by a few Social-Democratic intellectuals who posses the time and
+> opportunity to do so."_ [ **Collected Works** , vol. 1, p.
 164]

 Stalin stressed the Marxist orthodoxy by stating Social-Democracy _"comes in and introduces socialist consciousness into the working class movement.
-This is what Kautsky has in mind when he says 'socialist consciousness is something introduced into the proletarian class struggle from without.'"_ [**Op.
-Cit.**, pp. 164-5] That Stalin was simply repeating Lenin's and Kautsky's arguments is clear, as is the fact it was considered the orthodox position within social- democracy.
+This is what Kautsky has in mind when he says 'socialist consciousness is something introduced into the proletarian class struggle from without.'"_ [ **Op.
+Cit.**
+, pp. 164-5] That Stalin was simply repeating Lenin's and Kautsky's arguments is clear, as is the fact it was considered the orthodox position within social-democracy.

 If Draper were right, then Lenin would have taken the opportunity to attack Stalin's article and express the alternative viewpoint Draper was convinced he